-- Two short essays with 250 word limits are required.
+- One autobiographical essay, with a word limit of 1200, and two short essays with 500 word limits are required.

 - Applicants should use single line spacing and 12 point size font.

-- Responses should be constructed strategically to highlight all of an applicant’s strengths and how they relate to the mission and values of UPSOM.
+- Responses should be constructed strategically to highlight an applicant’s strengths.

 The following are required in the Secondary Application:

 1. Autobiography: Write a brief autobiography.
 As completely and precisely as possible, give a picture of yourself, your family, and events you consider important to you.
 In doing so, identify the values that are of greatest importance to you.
 If you have completed your undergraduate education, please comment on what you have done or have been doing since graduation.
 (1200 word limit)

 To structure your response to this essay question, I recommend creating a list of values that you want to emphasize.
 Selecting only the top three values from your list, rank them in order of importance.
 For each value, is there an example from your life, family interactions, or volunteer and clinical experiences that you can use to “show” rather than tell how you exemplify this value?
 You can arrange the values in any order that makes the most sense to you in terms of creating clear transitions from one example to the next.
 If you have graduated from college, use some of the life experiences you have gained to illustrate these values.
 Or after you have provided examples for the values most important to you, you can provide a brief summary of your activities after college.